pmderodat/libyaml-ada/README.md

 -----------------------------------

 Writing a correct and comprehensive parser seems to be a huge task.
-Binding an existing libraary looked easy enough: I managed to write a basic binding in approximately one dayy.
+Binding an existing library looked easy enough: I managed to write a basic binding in approximately one day.
 Feel free to start your own library.

 What about the license?